How to Improve B2B Sales Methodology & Build ‘Value Equity’ with Customers 🍋

-All too often in b2b sales methodology, companies are overlooking a massive opportunity to build ‘value equity’ with customers: presales.
+All too often in B2B sales methodology, companies are overlooking a massive opportunity to build ‘value equity’ with customers: presales.
 With the increasing level of detail customers want these days, subject matter presentations are a crucial part of many B2B Sales.

-Separated from marketing and sales operations, presales provides a specific set of activities that lead to qualifying, bidding on, winning, and renewing a deal.
+Separated from marketing and sales operations, pre-sales provides a specific set of activities that lead to qualifying, bidding on, winning, and renewing a deal.
 It is found that companies with strong presales capabilities consistently achieve win rates of 40–50% in new business and 80–90% in renewal business—well above average rates.

 Opportunity Roadmap in B2B Sales Methodology

-It’s advisable to use an Opportunity Roadmap in your b2b and b2c sales process and pricing processes.
+It’s advisable to use an Opportunity Roadmap in your B2B and B2C sales process and pricing processes.
 This would make an easier guide to make b2b sales time management more understandable and focused on the needs of the customers.

 The first thing in the roadmap is an opportunity description, broken down into customer goals, the sales objective and details about revenue potential and budget.
 Then there is a section on the buying centre with each individual’s needs and decision criteria followed by the value proposition.
 The sales Team then summarises the current position and draws up an action plan.

 With the roadmap, both teams have a clear understanding of the customer needs and can put together an effective b2b sales business plan.